 When you’re tracking your SEO or PPC efforts, you’ll want to know what pages on your site are performing the best.
 Seeing your competitor’s top performing landing pages can also help you understand what works well with your audience.
-The Landing Pages report lets users see the complete list of landing pages on their domain (or a competitors) that rank for at least one keyword in their campaign.
+The Pages report in Position Tracking lets users see the complete list of landing pages on their domain (or a competitors) that rank for at least one keyword in their campaign.

 With the input field at the top, you can change the domain or subdomain that you want to see landing pages for.

 The URL column lists the landing pages by the amount of keywords they’re ranking for, so the pages with the most keywords will be at the top.
-If you click on the URL or select the arrow in front of the address, you’ll be able to see all of that page’s keywords it ranks for.

-Analyze Keywords for Each Landing Page
+Analyze Keywords for Each Page

 By opening the “Keywords Count” dropdown, you can identify the keywords that correlate with each landing page.

-With each keyword, you can see the estimated traffic, average (ranking) position, and total volume for each page.
 When you expand the page to see all of the keywords, you can see all of the metrics for each keyword.

 - Total volume: the sum of monthly search volumes of all the keywords a page ranks for.